Beyond Meat revenue drops as it cuts prices to boost demand - NewsBreak

 Beyond Meat shares fell to a 52-week low of $11.56 before closing at $11.82 on Wednesday.
 They continued to fall in after-market trading after Beyond Meat released its third quarter results.

-The company is also reducing inventory and redistributing its manufacturing to make better use of its facilities, Brown said.
-He reiterated Beyond Meat's goal of achieving positive cash flow in its operations by the second half of next year.

-“It’s a pivot from ‘growth above all’ to ‘cash flow positive and sustainable growth,’” he said.

-Beyond Meat's U.S. food service sales rose 5.6% in the third quarter as partners like Panda Express expanded the rollout of plant-based chicken.
+U.S. food service sales rose 5.6% as partners like Panda Express expanded the rollout of plant-based chicken.
 But U.S. retail sales fell nearly 12%.
 International revenue also fell as Beyond Meat cut prices and the strong dollar weakened foreign profits.

 The company's net loss nearly doubled to $101.7 million for the quarter.
 The loss, of $1.60 per share, was also higher than the $1.15 per-share loss analysts had forecast.